 The government claimed the two boys caused AU$89,000 in damage as they tried to escape from the detention center.
 According to the government, the boys stole one car and rammed a roller-door to get back to the prison.
 There is no counter-allegation against the rest of the boys.

 According to the video footage of the infamous incident at the center, guards were seen laughing at one of the boys.
 They called him a “fu**ing idiot.”
 One of the guards wanted to teach the “little fu**er” a lesson with the use “fu**ing gas.”

-Thanks to an investigation by The ABC which calls it “Australia’s Shame,” the situation at Don Dale Youth Detention Centre has grabbed attention.
+Thanks to an investigation by The ABC which calls the situation at Don Dale Youth Detention Centre “Australia’s Shame.”
+The situation has caught the attention of well-meaning people.
 It will be noteworthy to see how the Turnbull government handles the issue from here on.